kubabartecki/ruscio/instructions/02-aes.md

 }
 ```

 To see models outside, create another file in `/src/models` directory.
-Name it `mod.rs`
+Name it `mod.rs`.
+We will also add `rsa` and `sha` modules at once.

 ```rs
 pub mod aes;